Neutrinoless double-beta decay and lepton flavor violation in discrete flavor symmetric left-right symmetric model: LEFT RIGHT SYMMETRIC MODEL(LRSM) AND NEUTRINO MASS

 The Yukawa lagrangian in the lepton sector is given by,

-where the family indices i, j are summed over, the indices $i,j=1,2,3$ represents the three generations of fermions. $C=i\gamma_2\gamma_0$ is the charge conjugation operator, $\widetilde{\phi}=\tau_2\phi^*\tau_2$ and $\gamma_{\mu}$ are the Dirac matrices.
-Considering discrete parity symmetry, the Majorana Yukawa couplings $f_L=f_R$ (for left-right symmetry) gives rises to Majorana neutrino mass after electroweak symmetry breaking when the triplet Higgs $\Delta_L$ and $\Delta_R$ acquires non zero vacuum expectation va leads to $6\times6$ neutrino mass matrix as shown in reference 2
+where the family indices i, j are summed over, the indices $i,j=1,2,3$ represent the three generations of fermions. $C=i\gamma_2\gamma_0$ is the charge conjugation operator, $\widetilde{\phi}=\tau_2\phi^*\tau_2$ and $\gamma_{\mu}$ are the Dirac matrices.
+Considering discrete parity symmetry, the Majorana Yukawa couplings $f_L=f_R$ (for left-right symmetry) gives rises to Majorana neutrino mass after electroweak symmetry breaking when the triplet Higgs $\Delta_L$ and $\Delta_R$ acquires non zero vev leads to $6\times6$ neutrino mass matrix which is given as-

 where